johndugan/vscode-contrast-theme/README.md

 # Contrast Theme for VSCode

-I wrote Contrast a couple years for Sublime.
+I wrote Contrast a couple years ago for Sublime.
 I waited to port it to VSCode for reasons [detailed in my blog post](https://john-dugan.com/contrast-theme/).
 The grammars in VSCode are still signifcantly lacking, but I _really_ like the editor.
 Almost all of my gripes (save grammars) have been resolved.
 As VSCode continues to improve language grammars, I will improve Contrast.

 ## Well Supported Languages